Secondary osteoarthritis – Special features in Rheumatoid Arthritis

 Secondary arthrosis in rheumatism is a complex clinical picture that particularly affects the hip and knee joints.
 The combination of inflammation and wear leads quickly to the final stage.
 Conservative therapies can slow down the process, but not stop it.
 In the final stage, endoprosthetics of the hip or knee offers the only permanent solution.

-Thanks to modern implants, precise surgical planning and specialized centers like the ENDOPROTHETICUM Rhein-Main under Prof. Kutzner, patients with Rheumatoid Arthritis can now lead a pain-free and active life even with secondary arthrosis.
+Thanks to modern implants, precise surgical planning and specialized centers such as the ENDOPROTHETICUM Rhein-Main under Prof. Kutzner patients with rheumatoid arthritis can also today, with secondary osteoarthritis, lead a pain‑free and active life.